 The sooner that treatment is started, the better the chance of recovery for an affected horse.
 Appropriate treatment for the condition requires addressing the underlying cause(s).

-In horses that have developed founder due to dietary causes, it is advised to stop feeding all grain products and remove the horse from pasture.
+In horses that have developed acute founder due to endocrine causes, it is advised to stop feeding all grain products and remove the horse from pasture.
+Hay should be soaked before feeding until it can be analyzed for hydrolyzable carbohydrate levels.

 A foundered horse should have a soft place to stand or lie down to relieve the pressure on the weakened hoof laminae.